Proof of God’s Existence

 3. (2) The set of CB has an explanation

-The set of contingent beings is the totality of all contingent beings.
-Hume objected to the claim that this set requires an explanation just because the parts do, pointing out that parts of a set don’t necessarily share particular properties with the whole set – for example, a wall made of small bricks is not necessarily a small wall.
+Hume objected to this claim, pointing out that parts of a set don’t necessarily share particular properties with the whole set – for example, a wall made of small bricks is not necessarily a small wall.
 But parts and sets aren’t necessarily dissimilar either – for example, a wall made of bricks is indeed a brick wall.
-Like this latter example, all composite sets are inherently contingent upon their parts.
-The brick wall is contingent upon the bricks; if the bricks vanished, the wall would vanish.
-In fact, even if all the bricks were magical eternal bricks, the wall would still require explanation, since magical bricks could conceivably have some alternate configuration.
-Likewise, the real contingent set – all contingent beings configured as such – requires explanation.
+Now, we see examples around us of contingent sets having explanations.
+For example, the brick wall has an explanation as to why it’s organized just so (the builder).
+Since we have examples of explainability being transitive between discrete contingent beings and contingent sets, there’s no good reason to assume that once the set reaches a certain arbitrary size the property would vanish.
+Thus, the contingent set – all contingent beings configured as such – requires explanation, just like any other contingent being.

 4. CB cannot explain themselves